code-Adrian/myWeather/README.md

 # myWeather
-The following app allows the user to monitor weather temperature in Countries and their cities.
+The following app web scrapes googles weather forecast and allows the user to add,remove,update and display weather of choice.